 And the good news is that there are now dedicated software, tools and apps that can quickly and easily produce financial forecasts for you.

-So to help you understand more about how planning your finances can help your startup succeed, we asked Robin Booth of Brixx.com to share her experience with us;
+So to help you understand more about how planning your finances can help your startup succeed, we asked Robin Booth of Brixx to share his experience with us;

 For the past 5 years I have been an unusual person.
 I have been unusual because of my job.
 My job involves planning for the future.